salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 For releases prior to {{ site.currentVersion }}, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-v4.5.0/" target="_blank">Prior Release Documentation</a>

+#### Version 4.6.0
+_Released October 31, 2016, corresponding to the Marketing Cloud 2016-06 release_

+* **iOS 10 Support** -- Users can now use the SDK with iOS 10.
+This update changes the handling of push notifications on iOS devices running version 10 or greater.
+The SDK remains compatible with previous versions of iOS.
+On devices running version 10, the SDK now uses the new user notification framework.
+View details here: [Use iOS 10 Notifications]({{ site.baseurl }}/features/iOS10-notifications.html).

+* **Collect API Update** -- If SubscriberKey contains a value, the Collect API payload includes that value whether or not it's in the format of an email address.

+* **New Minimum Deployment Target Version: iOS 8.1** -- Build your app for iOS 8.1 or higher to be compatible with the SDK.

 #### Version 4.5.1
 _Released October 6, 2016_